DetachHead/eslint-config/README.md

-# detachhead's eslint-config
+# 🚀 detachhead's eslint-config

-my recommended eslint rules for a typescript project
+My recommended eslint rules for a TypeScript project.

-## install
+## 💾 How to install

 ```shell
 npm install --save-dev @detachhead/eslint-config
 ```

-## usage
+## ✨ How to use

-in your `.eslintrc.js`:
+Put in your `.eslintrc.js`:

 ```js
 module.exports = {